 A couple of the houses we’ve lived in just had a small stackable washer and dryer in a closet — no room for working or even storing supplies.
 Still, it was nice to be able to throw a load in without having to run across the street or worry about childcare.

 My biggest laundry struggle during those years was being constantly behind on the ironing and feeling incredibly guilty about it.
-(I eventually eventually gave up the ironing and the guilt trips.
+(I eventually eventually gave up both the ironing and the guilt trips.
 I do almost zero ironing today and don’t feel bad about it at all.
-Praise the Lord for permanent press!)
+Praise the Lord for perma-press!)

 - Separate Utility Room –